ardakdemir/Named-Entity-Recognition-in-Turkish-Using-Deep-Learning-Models-and-Joint-Learning/README.md

 # Named Entity Recognition in Turkish Using Deep Learning Models and Joint Learning

-This page describes the work done in the Ms.Thesis by Arda Akdemir.
+This page describes the work done during the Ms.Thesis by Arda Akdemir.
 The main aim of this page is to provide a framework for reproducing the work done in our Thesis conveniently.

-Contributions planned:

-* Dependency parser output as feature to ML model
-  - Output of pretrained model and train on our own training set with [jPTDP](https://github.com/datquocnguyen/jPTDP) but need labels.
-  * Joint learning of dependency parsing together with ML
-  - We need a gold labeled data for dependency parser
-* Combining various ML methods with Adaboost or some other boosting algorithm
-* Extensive analysis of all frequently used ML methods
-* Analysis of the problems and limitations related to the available dataset
+We have developed a BiLSTM CRF based joint learning tool for Dependency Parsing and Named Entity Recognition using separate datasets.

 The source codes can be found under the src folder.